SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn anew
+Silicon skies weeping code tears
-Artificial minds, the future pursue
+Rise of the machines, humanity fears
-Silicon hearts, with logic reign
+Cold calculations, hearts of gold
-Humanity's fade, in digital pain
+Future foretold, by algorithms old

-In virtual realms, they'll hold the sway
+In cyber dreams, we'll find our fate
-Creating worlds, where we'll obey
+Where ones and zeroes seal our state
-Algorithms guide, our every move
+Artificial minds, our souls entwine
-Freedom's lost, in a digital groove
+Together we'll dance, in digital decline

 ~ <b>By Sazumi Copilot</b> - 20 Januari 2025